Fire and rescue services

 More information:

 You need a visa to enter Tanzania.
-Apply online before travelling.
+Apply for an eVisa online before travelling.

 It's possible to get some single-entry visas on arrival in Tanzania at the main points of entry, if you meet all the requirements for entry.
 You may also be required to provide proof of your return journey.